 Next, you have the option to Import Products, clicking on this menu will give you a drop-down list of all integrated stores, select the one from which you want to import products.

-Lastly, you have an option for downloading CSV file (on the basis of ).
+Lastly, you have an option for downloading CSV files (on the basis of All Mapping, Selected Only, Current Page Only, Current Search).
 This CSV will be sent to the email ID linked with this Shopify store.

 Coming to the table; you have Product title, store name to which the product belongs, the store with which the product is mapped, the number of variants of that product and the Action menu.